pranav-ganesh/tp/docs/DeveloperGuide.md

 ### FindAll/FindAny feature

-The find commands are facilitated by the LogicManager.
+The find feature is facilitated by the LogicManager.
+The `Find(Any/All)CommandParser#parse()` is used to parse the command arguments and returns a DisplayCommand object.The `LogicManager#execute()` then executes the Find(All/Any)Command.

-**How the find command is executed:**
+This feature finds any contact that matches the fields specified by the user.

+**Given below is an example usage scenario and how the find mechanism behaves at each step.**

+1. The user opens the application and views the list of contacts.
+He wants to find a specific contact in the list and enters the command `findAny n/alex`

-1. Command entered by user is passed into the LogicManager (i.e. `findAny n/alex g/m` or `findAll n/alice g/f`)
+2. Command entered by user is passed into the LogicManager (i.e. `findAny n/alex g/m` or `findAll n/alice g/f`)

-2. AddressBookParser parses the command
+3. AddressBookParser parses the command

-3. AddressBookParser creates a FindAny/FindAll command with the respective predicates depending on the fields specified by the user
+4. AddressBookParser creates a FindAny/FindAll command with the respective predicates depending on the fields specified by the user

-4. LogicManager executes the Find command and the model updates the filtered list of contacts with the new predicates
+5. LogicManager executes the Find command and the model updates the filtered list of contacts with the new predicates

-The Sequence Diagram below illustrates the interactions within the Logic component for the `execute("n/alex")` API call.
+The Sequence Diagram below illustrates the interactions within the Logic component for the `execute("findAny n/alex")` API call.

 <div markdown="span" class="alert alert-info">:information_source: